whatsupcoders/flutter-chart-firestore/README.md

 For more details regarding the Firestore setup , check this video - https://youtu.be/R12ks4yDpMM

-PLEASE UDPATE THE google-services.json files as per your database account.
+PLEASE UPDATE THE google-services.json files as per your database account.

 <div style="text-align: center">
     <table>